TransMUSIC: A Transformer-Aided Subspace Method for DOA Estimation with Low-Resolution ADCs: Numerical Experiments

 For the sake of comparison, we also implement several alternative approaches, including the classic MUSIC algorithm \cite{Schmidt-86}, the conventional beamformer method \cite{Bartlett-48}, and the DA-MUSIC algorithm \cite{merkofer-damusic}.
 Notably, all of these methods employ unquantized data as their input.
 Furthermore, we also implement the one-bit MUSIC algorithm \cite{Huang-SPL19} utilizing one-bit quantized data.
 Two TransMUSIC algorithms are implemented, training separately using one-bit quantized data and unquantized data.
 With the unknown number of sources, the classic MUSIC algorithm and one-bit MUSIC algorithm determine the number of sources by estimating the multiplicity of the smallest eigenvalue while the beamformer method determines it by estimating the number of dominant peaks.

 In the first experiment, we train the TransMUSIC and DA-MUSIC algorithms using the dataset mixed with SNRs of 0dB, 5dB, and 10dB, and then test the generalization of the algorithms across varying noise levels.
 Fig. \ref{RMSPEvsSNR} illustrates the RMSPE of different algorithms with respect to various SNRs.
 Both TransMUSIC algorithms, one with unquantized data and the other with one-bit data, consistently exhibit lower RMSPEs compared to the alternative methods.
 Due to the diverse SNR scenarios used during training, the DA-MUSIC algorithm performs worse than the classic MUSIC algorithm, showing its limited adaptability to varying SNR conditions.
 However, the TransMUSIC algorithm demonstrates robust performance even when applied to SNR scenarios that it was not explicitly trained on.
-It is worth highlighting that TransMUSIC with one-bit data even outperforms those with unquantized data, underscoring the effectiveness of the used Transformer architecture for subspace estimation.
-We next evaluate the accuracy of estimating the number of sources $K$ versus different SNRs, depicted in Fig. \ref{AccvsSNR}.
-Again, both the TransMUSIC algorithms show higher accuracy in identifying the exact number of sources across various SNR scenarios.
+It is worth highlighting that TransMUSIC with one-bit data even outperforms those with unquantized data, underscoring the effectiveness of the Transformer architecture used for subspace estimation.
+We next evaluate the probability of successfully estimating the source number $K$ versus different SNRs, depicted in Fig. \ref{AccvsSNR}.
+Again, both the TransMUSIC algorithms show better performance in identifying the exact number of sources across various SNR scenarios.
 Conversely, the DA-MUSIC algorithm struggled to estimate it accurately.
 Its accuracy notably decreased when applied to SNR scenarios outside its training scope.